ibm-cloud-docs/vmware-service/tutorials/vcda-migrating-onprem.md

       * Enter a unique name for the installation.
 It is recommended to use a VM name that helps to identify VCDA.
       * Select the default folder for the VM.
    3. Complete the following configuration for the **Select a compute resource** tab.
       * Select the destination compute resource.
-It is recommended to install the VCDA On-premises Appliance in the same cluster or compute resource where vCenter Server is installed.
+It is recommended to install the VCDA on-premises appliance in the same cluster or compute resource where vCenter Server is installed.
    4. For the **Review details** tab, verify all of the configuration details.
    5. For the **License agreements** tab, review and accept the license agreements.
    6. For the **Configuration** tab, select **On-Premises to Cloud Director Replication Appliance**.